 Before I had a family, I rarely had powdered milk in my kitchen pantry.

-Having in our cabinet allows us to stretch a little longer if it’s inconvenient to go to the grocery store (I mean, sometimes it’s just hard to get to the grocery store when working around school, camp, nap times, not to mention sometimes kiddos may not behave well at grocery stores depending on their age and stage!)
+Having it in our cabinet allows us to stretch a little longer if it’s inconvenient to go to the grocery store (I mean, sometimes it’s just hard to get to the grocery store when working around school, camp, and nap times, not to mention sometimes kiddos may not behave well at grocery stores depending on their age and stage!)

 Powdered milk also comes in handy for making homemade hot chocolate mix which is one of our family’s all-time favorite recipes.

 My father, who grew up in the 1950s as a child, told me that he actually prefers powdered milk over regular milk because you can make it creamier!

 - measuring cups

 - long wooden or another spoon, for stirring

 Powdered milk can also be called dried milk or milk powder.